ChristosG/dbgraph/README.md

 Application starts and initiallizes in the background a db with some country indicators.

-User can select specific indicators.
+User can ask the db about a specific indicator.

 User can compare different indicators.

-User can see d3 graphs based on the selected indicators.
+User can present the selected indicators through various graphs.